euc-releases/ws1-intelligence-sdk-xamarin/Getting-Started-WS1Itelligence.md

 * A Xamarin iOS app to integrate with the Workspace ONE Intelligence SDK ** If you do not have a suitable application, you can create a new application in Visual Studio and integrate the SDK into that.

 ### Installation
 ------------

-In your application Packages(Right Click)->Manage Nuget Package...->Seacrh WS1Intelligence->Select Latest Version->Add Package
+In your application Packages(Right Click)->Manage Nuget Package...->Search WS1Intelligence->Select Latest Version->Add Package

 ### iOS Implementation